vaelgates/arkose/call-specialist.md

 <h2>Summary</h2>

 <p><a href="https://arkose.org">Arkose</a>, an early-stage nonprofit focused on AI safety field-building, is seeking a full-time AI Safety Call Specialist to join our team remotely.
+This position is central to Arkose's field-building work, as you'll be directly speaking with and supporting professors, PhD students, and industry professionals who are interested in AI safety research or engineering.</p>

-This independent contractor role offers a yearly pay rate of $75,000 - $95,000, depending on location and experience.
+<p>This independent contractor role offers a yearly pay rate of $75,000 - $95,000, depending on location and experience.
 The role is for a 9-month term, with likely extension if we secure organizational funding for 2025.</p>

-<p>This position is central to Arkose's field-building work, as you'll be directly speaking with and supporting professors, PhD students, and industry professionals who are interested in AI safety research or engineering.
-If you're looking for somewhere you can help build the field of people reducing risks from advanced AI, learn quickly, and take ownership for Arkose's core one-on-one call work, please consider applying.</p>
+<p>If you're looking for somewhere you can help build the field of people reducing risks from advanced AI, learn quickly, and take ownership for Arkose's core one-on-one call work, please consider applying.</p>

 <p>The application deadline is <b>March 30</b> with rolling admission (early applications encouraged).</p>